What’s OVERLOOKED in your Big Data: Purpose

 They are purposeful.

-Purpose is often overlooked in big data projects.
+The Purpose is often overlooked in big data projects.
 Eager young data scientists produce what they feel are “interesting insights.”
 However, too often, they lack the operational context to know if they are being silly or impractical.

 A great example is weather-driven operations.
 If you look for last year’s most highlighted locations for flight delays, shingle sales, and mobile power generation, you will find where the weather was very bad.

 Though in reality, your database is probably not linked to NOAA or MET weather records.
 So, the eager young data scientist (EYDS for short) will tell you that Mobile, Alabama seems to be the magic market we should focus on.
-What the EYDS didn’t understand however, is that this was a weather event, not a demographic or market result.
-Even if the data did link to hurricanes in 2017 and 2018, the EYDS might miss the fact that Mobile didn’t have hurricanes from 2012 – 2016 (see – https://www.weather.gov/mob/events).
+What the EYDS didn’t understand, however, is that this was a weather event, not a demographic or market result.
+Even if the data did link to hurricanes in 2017 and 2018, the EYDS might miss the fact that Mobile didn’t have hurricanes from 2012 to 2016 (see – https://www.weather.gov/mob/events).

 This is just one example of the silly things your eager, young data scientists will generate if you allow random drilling.

 Another symptom is purposeless data collection based on the fear of missing out (FOMO).
-More times than not, companies collect data for its own sake because they feel there may be something important in that data to use later… someday.
+More times than not, companies collect data for their own sake because they feel there may be something important in that data to use later… someday.
 FOMO is not purposeful.
 As the world changes, so does your data.
-If 99.9% of your old data won’t be useful in the future, you’re not collecting a data lake, or even a data swamp.
+If 99.9% of your old data won’t be useful in the future, you’re not collecting a data lake or even a data swamp.
 You have a data compost pile.

 Data alone is not valuable.
 In fact, it may be just something expensive to store.
 Only analysis of that data can answer questions with high ROA.
 And that requires purpose.
-Whether your EYDS is your employee, or works for a major consulting firm, it’s not their fault if you allow them to drill randomly into your old data compost pile.
+Whether your EYDS is your employee or works for a major consulting firm, it’s not their fault if you allow them to drill randomly into your old data compost pile.
 Ultimately, it’s your fault for letting this happen.
 Just as everyone needs a purpose to make life meaningful, your EYDS is no different.
 Please, make their lives better: give them purpose.